Chewy Chocolate Chip Granola Bars

 - 2 tablespoons mini chocolate chips (or more depending on how chocolately you like them)

-- Add oats and rice cereal to bowl.
+- In a large mixing bowl, add oats and rice cereal.
 Mix together.

 - Add the wet ingredients from the sauce pan to the bowl of dry ingredients.
 Stir ingredients together until all dry ingredients are evenly coated.